DamilolaArogundade/Pixar-films-Analysis/README.md

 | Inside Out | 98 |
 | Toy Story 3 | 98 |

-The result above shows that Toy Story and Toy Story 2 are the top-rated movies using the Rotten Tomatoes criteria.
+The results above show that Toy Story and Toy Story 2 are the top-rated movies according to the Rotten Tomatoes criteria.
 Using this criterion, the movies that won awards are not the best rated.

 ```SQL